universal-tool-calling-protocol/rs-utcp/README.md

 # rs-utcp

-Rust client for the Universal Tool Calling Protocol (UTCP).
-Discover and call tools across HTTP, CLI, WebSocket, gRPC, GraphQL, TCP/UDP, SSE, MCP, WebRTC, HTTP stream, and text providers with one API.
+Hey! 👋 This is the Rust client for the **Universal Tool Calling Protocol (UTCP)**.

+Basically, I wanted a way to discover and call tools across a whole bunch of different protocols—HTTP, CLI, WebSocket, gRPC, MCP, you name it—without having to write custom glue code for every single one.
+This library gives you a **single, unified API** to handle all of that.

+It's heavily inspired by the [go-utcp](https://github.com/universal-tool-calling-protocol/go-utcp) project, but built from the ground up for Rust. 🦀

-## Why use this client?
+## Why use this?

-- One interface for many transports — providers describe endpoints, transports handle protocols.
-- Discovery + invocation — load providers, search by tags/descriptions, call tools or stream responses.
-- Config-driven — `new_with_providers` loads JSON provider manifests so you can ship endpoints without recompiling.
-- Codemode — generate and run Rhai snippets that orchestrate tools; includes an optional LLM-driven orchestrator.

-## Install / prereqs

-- Rust toolchain (1.70+ recommended)
-- `protoc` if you want to build the gRPC example

-Add to your project (path/git if not published):
+*   **One API for everything**: You don't care if a tool is a local Python script, a remote gRPC service, or an MCP server.
+You just ask for the tool by name, and `rs-utcp` handles the transport.
+*   **Config-driven**: You can load your tool providers from a JSON file.
+This is huge because it means you can add or change endpoints without recompiling your app.
+*   **Codemode**: This is the really cool part. 🚀 It includes a scripting environment (powered by [Rhai](https://rhai.rs/)) that lets you orchestrate complex workflows.
+You can even hook up an LLM to generate these scripts on the fly.

+## Quick Start

+First, add it to your project:

 ```bash
 cargo add rs-utcp
 ```

-## Quick start

-Run the bundled demo that spins up a mock HTTP provider and loads it via `new_with_providers`:
+(Or clone it locally if you're hacking on it).

+### Try the demo

+I've included a bunch of examples to get you started.
+The easiest way to see it in action is the basic usage demo:

 ```bash
 cargo run --example basic_usage
 ```

-You’ll see the provider start, tools listed, and a sample tool call.

-## Minimal client setup
+This spins up a mock HTTP provider and shows you how to call a tool.

+### Minimal Setup

+Here's what it looks like to use it in your code:

 ```rust
 use rs_utcp::{